-- Computer labs are available across campus.
-Students can use their WU credentials to access a device. - A list of computer lab locations and hours is available on the ITS tab of myConnect. - Students may print from any computer lab.
+- Computer labs and printing stations are available across campus.
+Students can use their WU credentials to access a device. - The locations of computer labs and printing stations are available on the ITS tab of myConnect. - · Students are permitted to bring a personal printer for their residence hall.